withastro/roadmap/proposals/0024-Astro-user-space.md

 # Motivation

+These differ in use from integrations in that they provide globally available template and data functions that can be used in any template.
+They should be lightweight and provide helpful features.

-Having functions available in the Global namespace that give additional functionality to end users in an easy way to create new server-side features that are aimed at being lightweight.
-This design is not final and would serve better from discussion around the needs, vs Integrations
+This design is not finaland would serve better from discussion around the needs, vs Integrations

 # Detailed design